 The implication appears to be that narratives of inefficient grant spending and inappropriate infrastructure are mistaken, resulting from the facts being twisted to fit a pre-existing eurosceptic discourse.
 Is this really the case?
 The benefits of EU funding may be less obvious when viewed from a social housing estate in Penryn than they are from an office in the gleaming new university campus on the hill.
 Moreover, while there may be a low level of knowledge of details, the gut feeling that infrastructure spending is merely another means of imposing colonialism with negative quality of life effects could well be correct.

-The problem is not that this suspicion is inaccurate but that the solution is so utterly misplaced.
+The problem is not so much that this suspicion is inaccurate but that the solution is so utterly misplaced.
 Relying on the state to solve the problems of everyday life seems overly optimistic when those problems have to a large measure been caused by that same state and its neo-liberal ideologues.